 Connection to Unmet Needs: Hurricanes Idalia, Helene, and Milton caused extensive damage to already strained rental housing stock throughout Pinellas County.
-To address damage to rental housing and expand access to affordable rental housing, Pinellas County has created the Small Rental Rehabilitation/Reconstruction Program (Local Landlord Program), a centralized housing rehabilitation or replacement program aimed at increasing affordable rental housing stock throughout Pinellas County.
+To address damage to rental housing and expand access to affordable rental housing for households that resided in Pinellas at the time of the storm(s), theCounty has created the Small Rental Rehabilitation/Reconstruction Program (Local Landlord Program), a centralized housing rehabilitation or replacement program aimed at increasing affordable rental housing stock throughout Pinellas County.